klauern/remy/README.md

 # remy
-CLI for interacting with the WebLogic Server RESTful Management Extensions.
+CLI for interacting with the WebLogic Server RESTful Management Services.

 [![wercker status](https://app.wercker.com/status/fe26b6defa4f97dde747ae1f1fbcb815/m "wercker status")](https://app.wercker.com/project/bykey/fe26b6defa4f97dde747ae1f1fbcb815)

 `remy` is an application I wrote to learn a little about [golang](http://www.golang.org) as well as to itch a little scratch I had with WebLogic servers.
-WebLogic has a feature called *RESTful Management Extensions*, which lets you query an AdminServer's domain for various pieces of information it knows about Servers, Clusters, Datasources, and Applications that it is resposnible for.
+WebLogic has a feature called *[RESTful Management Extensions](http://docs.oracle.com/cd/E23943_01/web.1111/e24682/toc.htm#RESTS149)*, which lets you query an AdminServer's domain for various pieces of information it knows about Servers, Clusters, Datasources, and Applications that it is resposnible for.
 This is pretty useful if you are interested in writing a lot of small scripts to quickly get the status of some datasource in your cluster without having to resort to connecting, setting up, and maintaining your own